segmentio/segment-docs/personas/computed-traits.md

 ![](images/_1542074153487.png)

 ## Conditions
-All computed trait types support a common “Add Conditions” section.
+All computed trait types support a common "Add Conditions" section.
 Conditions defined here restrict the messages considered when calculating the final value of the computed trait by looking at a property of the events.
-For example, you could limits events to only those where “price” is greater than 30.00 or where “page.url” contains “pricing”.
+For example, you could limits events to only those where "price" is greater than 30.00 or where "page.url" contains "pricing".

 There are twelve different operators currently available.
 - equals